lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 {% callout "Popular data analysis tools in HEP" %}

 There are multiple packages that collaboratos use in LHCb.
-Some of this packages are CERN supported, some are projects from the LHCb collaborators and some are supported by general community.
+Some of this packages are CERN supported, some are projects from the LHCb collaborators and some are supported by external community.

 * [ROOT](https://root.cern/) and it's python twin sister pyROOT are open-source data analysis frameworks used extensively in HEP community.
 * [scikit-HEP project](https://github.com/scikit-hep) a metaproject for python based particle physics analysis.
 Consists of multiple usefule python modules, some of them are listed here: